Indian religions: Periodisation

 Scottish historian James Mill, in his seminal work The History of British India (1817), distinguished three phases in the history of India, namely the Hindu, Muslim, and British periods.
 This periodisation has been criticised, for the misconceptions it has given rise to.
-Another periodisation is the division into "ancient, classical, medieval, and modern periods", although this periodization has also received criticism.
+Another periodisation is the division into "ancient, classical, medieval, and modern periods", although this periodisation has also received criticism.

 Romila Thapar notes that the division of Hindu-Muslim-British periods of Indian history gives too much weight to "ruling dynasties and foreign invasions", neglecting the social-economic history which often showed a strong continuity.
-The division in Ancient-Medieval-Modern overlooks the fact that the Muslim-conquests took place between the eight and the fourteenth century, while the south was never completely conquered.
+The division in Ancient-Medieval-Modern overlooks the fact that the Muslim conquests took place between the eight and the fourteenth centuries, while the south was never completely conquered.
 According to Thapar, a periodisation could also be based on "significant social and economic changes", which are not strictly related to a change of ruling powers.

 Smart and Michaels seem to follow Mill's periodisation, while Flood and Muesse follow the "ancient, classical, mediaeval and modern periods" periodisation.
 An elaborate periodisation may be as follows: